aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

     31

-and larger that the daily max:
+And, on occasion, it can surpass the daily maximum temperature:

 ```python